 - Criminal history check and sex offender registry check if the job change establishes a sensitive condition where one did not exist previously and either of these checks were not performed within the preceding 12 months;

 - Education check if the position requires a specified degree, if one has never been completed on the candidate, and the hiring authority indicates a need for the education check (this check is at the hiring department’s expense);

 - Financial history check if the position requires the distribution of student loans and a financial history check was not performed in the preceding 12 months.

 Rehired Employees/Break in Service:

-A break in service of an individual’s employment, contract, or other relationship with the university of 12 months or less does not necessitate a new background check unless the individual returns to an assignment requiring a check(s) which was not performed within the preceding 12 months.
-Sabbatical leave, maternity leave, military leave, and other types of university-approved leave, do not constitute a break in service.
+A break in service of an individual’s employment, contract, or other relationship with the University of 12 months or less does not necessitate a new background check unless the individual returns to an assignment requiring a check(s) which was not performed within the preceding 12 months (e.g., the position requires driving and a motor vehicle record check was not previously run).
+Sabbatical leave, parental leave, military leave, and other types of university-approved leave, do not constitute a break in service.